mwarning/testmesh/docs/whishes.md

-# Ideas
+# Whish List

-There are several desirable properties of mesh routing protocols:
+A list of several desirable properties of a mesh routing protocol:

 - usable also in huge sized networks
   - reachability of a node increases: